 - In County Sligo is our new Sligo Town walking trail.

-- In County Tyrone you can find walking Whodunits for Caledon and our very latest launch in Omagh.
+- In County Tyrone you can find walking Whodunits for Caledon and our recent launch at Omagh.

 There are more walking Whodunit Hunts in the pipeline too, including Galway City, Kilkenny, and a very unique trail in Dublin!